We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best manual wireless pump: Haakaa Silicone Breast Pump

-Whether you’re planning ahead for your back-to-work milk stash, or already in the thick of pumping and thinking, who has time for this?!, juggling breastfeeding, pumping, and milk storage can be overwhelming.
+Whether you’re planning ahead for your back-to-work milk stash or already in the thick of pumping and thinking, “Who has time for this?!” juggling breastfeeding, pumping, and milk storage can be overwhelming.

 We’re here to help with some of the best time-savers on the market: hands-free breast pumps.

 This can sound like a daunting task (and it is), but it’s one that’s rich in benefits for you and your baby!
-One way to get a little time back and still meet your breastfeeding goals is by using a hands-free breast pump.
+One way to get a little time back and still meet your lactation goals is by using a hands-free breast pump.

 Traditional electric breast pumps must be plugged into the wall and held against the breast during your pumping session (which may take 10 to 30 minutes each).
-Hands-free breast pumps give you the freedom to multitask and reclaim some time for yourself while pumping.
+Hands-free breast pumps can give you the freedom to multitask and reclaim some time for yourself while pumping.

-Or, you can purchase a pumping bra (here’s one we highly recommend!) to convert any wireless pump into a hands-free pump, leaving you free to check email or eat a snack while you pump.
-These often work with non-wireless options, too, you’ll just have to stay put by an outlet.
+Or, you can purchase a pumping bra (here’s one we highly recommend!) to convert any wireless pump (i.e., a pump that doesn’t need to be plugged in) into a hands-free pump, leaving you free to check email or eat a snack while you pump.
+Pumping bras work with non-wireless options, too, you’ll just have to stay put by an outlet.

-- Double up.
+- Doubling up.
 If you’re pumping with much frequency, you’ll likely want a double breast pump.
 This allows you to pump both breasts at the same time, which will obviously speed up your pumping sessions.
 However, you can save quite a bit of money if you prefer a single breast pump.